kannans89/RustRepo/08_Strings/08_Strings.md

 ```

-Output is as shown:`TutorialsPoint`
+The Output will be as given below:

+`TutorialsPoint`

-## Format!
+## Illustration- Format!
 Macro

-Another way to add to String objects together is usign a macro function called format .Example is shown below.
+Another way to add to String objects together is usign a macro function called format .
+The use of Format! is as shown below.

 ```rust